monnetproject/rdfconverters/README.md

 * `merge_graphs` - Utility to merge all RDF graphs in a directory into one file
 * `daxquintuples2rdf` - Converts Deutsche Borse quintuple data from DFKI into triples.
 * `xbrl2rdf` - Convert local XBRL formats into RDF (using the MFO ontologies).
+* `en2rdf` - Pulls data from EuroNext stock exchange and converts to RDF.

 # Usage